Hans Olav Syversen

 Hans Olav Syversen (born 25 November 1966 in Skjervøy) is a Norwegian politician for the Christian Democratic Party.

-He was elected to the Norwegian Parliament from Oslo in 2005.
+He was first elected to the Norwegian Parliament from Oslo in 2005, serving until 2017.
 He previously served as a deputy representative to the Norwegian Parliament during the term 1989–1993.

 During the first cabinet Bondevik, Syversen was appointed political advisor in the Ministry of Justice and the Police.
 He left the position in 1999.
 In 2003, during the second cabinet Bondevik, he was appointed State Secretary in the Ministry of Children and Family Affairs.

 On the local level he was a member of Oslo city council from 1995 to 2003, being city administrative councillor (kommunalråd) since 1999.
 He was a member of the central party board from 1997 to 1999.